Connected

 What you don't know is that this Susan S. is the person who taught me to decipher dreams.
 The technique requires that immediately upon waking, you use guided imagery meditation to put yourself mentally back in the scene of the dream and then you direct your questions to one of the characters in the dream.
 You can speak to a person, a rabbit, a zombie, it really doesn't matter.
 Ask a direct question concerning events in the dream and you will get a direct answer.
 It really works.
 Try it sometime.
 I tried it with this dream.

 I soon was back at the same table in the restaurant in the middle of Mizzou but, as I'm sure you've guessed already, Susan wasn't there.
-The waitress was played this time by Amy Normal, Backup Mistress of the Greater Durham Night and part-time barista at Native Ground.
+The waitress was played this time by Amy Normal, Emergency Backup Mistress of the Greater South Durham Night and part-time barista at Native Ground.

 I considered the change of personnel to be irrelevant, a side issue, and one that I would not let distract me from unlocking the secrets of whatever my higher self was trying to tell me.
 I decided that this Amy, not to be confused with Princess Amy, although come to think of it they do have a lot in common, would be met with the same respect I show the idle wind, which as Poopsie Wonder tells me…oh forget it.
 Not important really and I'm in danger of getting derailed.
 Let's get back to the pertinent details.